 (4) Present new matter by way of defense.

-(e) If a respondent chooses to include a memorandum of legal arguments in support of the Answer, such memorandum shall be filed and served within the time period allowed for filing the response.
+(d) If a Respondent chooses to include a memorandum of legal arguments in support of the response, such memorandum shall be filed and served within the time period allowed for filing the response.
 The Hearing Board may, in its discretion, accept a late memorandum upon a showing of good cause.

 to all of the same parties and in the same manner as petitions are

 (a) Announcement of pending matters;